CumulusNetworks/docs/content/cumulus-linux-56/Monitoring-and-Troubleshooting/Network-Troubleshooting/SPAN-and-ERSPAN.md

 cumulus@switch:~$ nv config apply
 ```

+To reduce the volume of copied data, you can truncate the mirrored frames at specified number of bytes.
+The size must be between 4 and 4088 bytes and a multiple of 4.
 The following commands truncate the mirrored frames for SPAN at 40 bytes:

 ```
 cumulus@switch:~$ nv set system port-mirror session 1 span truncate size 40 cumulus@switch:~$ nv config apply
 ```

+You can configure ACL rules to limit traffic according to source or destination IP address, IP protocol, TCP or UDP source or destination port, or TCP flags.

 The following example command matches on swp1 ingress traffic that has the source IP Address 10.10.1.1.
 When a match occurs, the traffic mirrors to swp2: